SSoelvsten/adiar/CONTRIBUTING.md

   Template type parameters are suffixed with `_t` such that it can be reexposed with the `_type` suffix without creating a name clash.

-- Private class member variables are prefixed with a single `_`; public ones may also be prefixed as such.
+- Private class member variables are prefixed with a single `_`; non-static public ones may also be prefixed as such.

 ### §4 No Almost Always Auto!